-In “normal” times, when we get dressed, we look at the proportions of the whole body and how they balance one another.
+When we meet people face to face, we look at the proportions of the whole body and how they balance one another.
 However, when our visual impression is restricted to a small box on screen, it is harder to make an impact.

 How to Dress for a Zoom Meeting in Seven Simple Steps

 What you wear around your face is key, as the focus during these calls will be on your top half.
-Therefore, colour is vital and wearing flattering colours important for you to look healthy on screen.
+Therefore, wearing flattering colours is vitally important to ensure that you look healthy on screen.
 This is your cue to offer a Colour Analysis session – especially if you can do this virtually!

 If you are in a team meeting or a group networking session, then wear a strong or bright colour from your palette.
 This is to help you stand out from the crowd.